ryanmark1867/deep_learning_ml_pipeline/README.md

 # ML pipeline for a Trained Deep Learning Model

-This repo contains the code for a simple Kubeflow ML pipeline for a trained deep learning model for the upcoming Manning book on machine learning with tabular data.
-This is part of the code for the end-to-end deep learning and MLOps chapter.
-This code is designed to be run from Cloud Shell in Google Cloud.
+This repo contains the code for an ML pipeline to train a deep learning model with a tabular dataset and deploy the trained model to a Vertex AI endpoint.
+This example is the core of a chapter for the upcoming Manning book on machine learning with tabular data.

 File descriptions